The Sony A7iii is one of the best vlogging cameras on the market.

 But where most people miss out on its full potential is the lenses.

 After all, the idea of getting on camera with interchangeable lenses is that you can always use the right tool for the job.

-So today, I’m going to tell you about my 5 best vlogging lenses for Sony A7iii.
+So today, I will tell you about my 5 best vlogging lenses for Sony A7iii.

 I’m going to talk about each one in detail.